 Where to stay in Tuscany?

-When you travel by car and want to do wine tasting as well, it’s a matter of strategy to choose your accommodation wisely.
+When you travel by car and want to do a wine tasting as well, it’s a matter of strategy to choose your accommodation wisely.
 I can’t say that I was very lucky in this sense.
+You should also carefully think about your Italy packing list before you go.

 I stayed at Villa Casalecchi near Castellina in Chianti, which was awesome and surrounded by vineyards but did not offer wine tasting for individual travellers.I think it’s worth considering a stay at Montalcino because there are many places in town offering wine tasting, so maybe it’s an option to consider.
 I also stayed at Hotel Corsignano Pienza during my trip.